 Severe cases may require hospitalization and can cause long-term health problems like hemolytic uremic syndrome (HUS), kidney failure, brain damage, or chronic arthritis.

-Contact the nearest hospital if you have bloody diarrhea, high fever, unbearable pain, or frequent vomiting.
+Contact the nearest hospital if you have bloody diarrhea, high fever, unbearable stomach pain, or frequent vomiting.

 You can also let your local health department know.
 This will help public health officials identify a possible foodborne illness outbreak and prevent others from getting sick (source: CDC).